-If growth is your long-term investing objective, you’ll likely want to allocate a portion of your portfolio to stocks.
-And if, like most Canadians, you own shares of an equity mutual fund or exchange-traded fund, have an employer pension plan, or contribute to the Canada Pension Plan (CPP), you already invest in the stock market, if only indirectly.
-However, managing your own portfolio of individual stocks is different.
-You have to pick the stocks, do your research, and buy and sell stocks on your own.
+If, like most Canadians, you own shares of an equity mutual fund or exchange-traded fund, have an employer pension plan, or contribute to the Canada Pension Plan (CPP), you already invest in the stock market, if only indirectly.
+However, if growth is your long-term investing objective, you’ll likely want to allocate a portion of your portfolio to stocks.
+Managing your own portfolio of individual stocks means that you have to pick the stocks, do your research, and buy and sell stocks on your own.

-If you’re new to investing in stocks, it can be a bit intimidating, with new systems and terminology to navigate.
+We know investing in the stock market can be a bit intimidating, with new systems and terminology to navigate.
 That’s where some know-how and the right tools come in handy.

 What is the stock market?

-The stock market is a marketplace system where stocks, commodities and exchange-traded funds are bought and sold (also known as “traded”).
-The stock market is made up of a number of “stock exchanges”, where sellers of a stock can connect with buyers of a stock.
-Examples of stock exchanges include the Toronto Stock Exchange (TSX), New York Stock Exchange (NYSE) and the Nasdaq.
+The stock market is a marketplace system where stocks and other related investments are bought and sold (also known as “traded”).
+The stock market is made up of a number of “stock exchanges”, secondary markets where sellers of a stock can connect with buyers of a stock.

 When discussing stock market performance, analysts and market commentators are usually citing the performance of a stock index, which measures the performance of a group or basket of stocks that are intended to represent the performance of either a stock market, exchange or a smaller area (industry, segment).

 Stock indices can be used as a benchmark to help investors and analysts compare the performance of an individual stock against its industry, peer group or the wider market.
 Some of the more widely known indices include the Dow Jones Industrial Average, which measures the performance of 30 major companies listed on U.S. stock exchanges, and the S&P 500 Index, which measures the performance of the 500 largest public companies in the U.S. Other prominent indices include: